bjssacademy/fundamentals-clean-code/04thinkingbig.md

 #### Logic component

+The logic is the part that implements business rules in the server-side code.
 This will end up fetching raw data from whichever sources it comes from.
 Typically a database, or web services.
 Perhpas reference data from JSON files.

 This component _does not_ directly access those sources.
 Code here merely _requests_ data through a suitable abstraction.
 If we need some user profile data, our abstraction might be `fetchUserProfile( userId )`.
 We would not specify (nor restrict) where this profile data came from.

-The logic is the part that implements business rules in the server-side, or complex presentation rules in the UI.
+This is the _low coupling_ part.
+The logic component depends on an abstraction that only says what we want (fetch a user profile), but has no need to know _how_ this gets done.
+This leads to the concept of swappable components.
+The logic does not need to change even if we swap out a data store.
+That itself leads to some benefits to testing code.

+> Read about those testing benefits here: [BJSS Academy Guide to Advanced TDD](https://github.com/bjssacademy/advanced-tdd)

+We have similar separation of concerns in front-end UI code.
+We have UI components, presentation logic that maps raw data to the UI, and fetching data from our application.

 #### Data component